DZakh/rescript-schema/docs/js-usage.md

 // }
 ```

 That looks much better than before.
 And the same as for advanced objects, you can use the same struct for transforming the parsed data back to the initial format.
-Also, it has 0 performance overhead and as fast as parsing tuples without the transformation.
+Also, it has 0 performance overhead and is as fast as parsing tuples without the transformation.

 ## Unions